sanjulamadurapperuma/Web-Design-and-Development/README.md

 # Web Development
-A collection of Micro Projects
+A collection of Micro Projects<br/>
 Web Design and Development using HTML, CSS, and JavaScript